ttt13/Numerical-Analysis/README.md

 Examine how the locations of nodes x0, x1, ..., xn affect the accuracy of polynomial interpolation.
 First, consider equally spaced nodes on [ -1, 1].
 Next, try Chebyshev nodes.
 Test the interpolation vs. the actual function f(x) = cos(10^4x).

 # Ca6: Finite difference method
+Derivatives of functions are approximated by the evaluation of the function at points near the value where we want to compute this derivative, divided by some function of the distance between these points.

 # Ca7: Trapezoidal rule
+Investigate the rate of convergence of the trapezoidal rule depending on the functions we want to integrate.

 # Ca8: Numerical Solution of Kepler's Problem
+Kepler's laws for planetary motion: planets follow closed elliptical orbits around the sun.
+We wish to compare different numerical methods for solving Kepler's problem for the motion of a simple solar system consisting of two planets (the two-body problem).
+We will use:
+  1. Euler's method
+  2. Euler's sympletic method, the alternative to the standard method.